-2) Note from parent or guardian stating the reason for the absence if no contact concerning the absence was made with the office.
+Note from parent or guardian stating the reason for the absence if no contact concerning the absence was made with the office.

 Any student leaving the school grounds during the school day must have permission from their teacher or administration and must sign out in the office.
 Any student returning to school before the end of the day must also come to the office to sign in.

 Should it become necessary to leave school for reasons of illness, the student will report to the office.
 The following procedures will occur: